madanyc/workfront-learn.en/help/best-practices/scenario-planner-bp.md

 # Best Practice - Scenario Planner

-## What is an Adobe Workfront “best practice”?
+## What is an Adobe Workfront "best practice"?

 Best practices are guidelines that represent an effective, efficient course of action; are easily adopted by you and the users at your company; and can be replicated successfully across your organization.